+where $\mL$ is the symmetrically normalized graph Laplacian and $\delta$ is a constant that we set to $0.85$ as in~\citep{bianchi2022simplifying}.
+As the training algorithm, we used Adam~\citep{DBLP:journals/corr/KingmaB14} with initial learning rate $1e-3$.
+For \gls{bnpool}, we increased $\gamma$ defined in Equation~\ref{eq:aux_loss} from $0$ to $1$ over the first $5,000$ epochs according to a cosine scheduler.
+This scheduling procedure, often referred to as ``KL annealing''~\citep{bowman2016generating, sonderby2016ladder}, is a standard practice when training \glspl{vae} to prevent the model from converging to degenerate solutions early in the training due to, \eg{}, posterior collapse.

+During training, we monitored the auxiliary losses for early stopping with patience $1,000$.
+When the \gls{gnn} was configured with \gls{bnpool}, we monitored only $\Lrec$ since $\Lk$ and $\Lpi$ are regularization losses that usually increase and might dominate the total loss.

 Clustering performance is commonly measured with \gls{nmi}, Completeness, and Homogeneity scores, which only work with hard cluster assignments.
-While the latter can be obtained by taking the argmax of a soft assignment, the discretisation process can discard useful information.
-Consider for example a case where two nodes $u$ and $v$ have assignment vectors $\vs_u = [.0, .5, .5, .0]$ and $\vs_v = [0, .5, 0, .5]$.
+While the latter can be obtained by taking the argmax of a soft assignment, the discretization process can discard useful information.
+Consider, for example, a case where two nodes $u$ and $v$ have assignment vectors $\vs_u = [0, 0.5, 0.5, 0]$ and $\vs_v = [0, 0.5, 0, 0.5]$.
 Taking the argmax would map both nodes in the 2nd cluster, even if the two assignment vectors are clearly distinguishable.
-This problem is exacerbated when we do not fix the number of cluster $K$ equal to the true number of classes; in this case, there is no direct correspondence between the clusters and the classes and nothing prevents different classes to be represented by partially overlapping assignment vectors with multiple non-zero entries.
+This problem is exacerbated when we do not fix the number of clusters $K$ equal to the true number of classes; in this case, there is no direct correspondence between the clusters and the classes, and nothing prevents different classes from being represented by partially overlapping assignment vectors with multiple non-zero entries.

-Therefore, to measure the agreement between $\mS$ and $\vy$ we first consider the cosine similarity between the cluster assignments and the one-hot representation of the node labels:
+Therefore, to measure the agreement between $\mS$ and $\vy$, we first consider the cosine similarity between the cluster assignments and the one-hot representation of the node labels:

 where $\mY = \texttt{one-hot}(\vy)$.
 As a second measure, we consider the accuracy (ACC) obtained by training a simple logistic regression classifier to predict $\vy$ from $\mS$.